staer/extDate/README.rst

 * Date.isLeapYear(): check to see if the date occurs on a leap year
 * Date.strftime(): Output the date in a variety of formats (similar to Python strftime)
-* A Date.strptime(): Parse a string into a valid Date object
+* Date.strptime(): Parse a string into a valid Date object
+* String.strptime(): Wrapper around Date.strptime() for convenient use in Strings
 * Helper constants to make creating new Date objects easier
 * Easy localization: Easily make the module work in languages other than English